With this article I would like to describe a data model we utilize in 1C Enterprise and explain why.

 Now we can have a closer look at the set of features offered by applied object types.

-Thus, with catalogs we can:
+With catalogs we can:

-add our own (optional) attributes (fields)
+- add our own (optional) attributes (fields)

 - describe tables treated as containments (also called nested tables).